What is continuous recurring billing?

 Most engagement letters and terms have some reference to a minimum contracted period.
 The end date gives you the ability to reference a date in your engagement letter using placeholders.

-End dates are useful when it comes to workflow - they provide a date in which Practice Ignition can recur jobs from.
+End dates are useful when it comes to workflow - they provide a date in which Ignition can recur jobs from.

 End dates allow us to calculate a total potential proposal value and surface the data up as projected revenue on your dashboard.